aurelien-riv/ariviere.github.io/_posts/2019-12-28-what-process-waiting-for.markdown

 # How to know what PHP (or any process) is waiting for?

 In a previous post, we saw [how to use GDB to get the backtrace of a PHP process on demand][2019-12-07-which-function-php-executing].
-If you can use GDB on the machine that is executing PHP, that's great as the informations you get are very accurate, but what if you need to understand what's happening on a production server?
+If you can use GDB on the machine that is executing PHP, that's great as the information you get are very accurate, but what if you need to understand what's happening on a production server?
 No doubts your PHP binary will be optimized, debugging symbols will be stripped and your system administrator won't agree to install GDB on that machine.
 That time, I will propose a way to identify blocking I/O, for PHP or any processes.

 These steps will probably only work on Linux systems.
 It may also work on others Unix-like systems, such as OpenBSD, FreeBSD and so on, with a few adaptations.